Alaska Best Places to Retire - A Guide

-Alaska is an adventurous place to purchase a retirement community.
+When looking for best places to retire, Alaska is an adventurous place to purchase a retirement community.
 This huge state, largest city Anchorage, is cold, dark in the winter, and expensive.
 But it also has some of the greatest scenery and most spectactular outdoor recreation of any place on earth.
 For people who see the thrill of nature and don't want to be too close to their neighbors, this is the place.
-Alaska's population was about 676,000 in 2007, 47th overall of U.S. states.
-This site will acquaint you with some basic facts about retirement to the best places in Alaska.
+Alaska's population was about 738,000 in 2015, 47th overall of U.S. states.
+This site will acquaint you with some basic facts about retirement and the best places in Alaska.
+Updated Nov.
+2016

 The Alaska climate tends to be cold in winter, particularly in the interior.
 Spring comes late but the short summers are spectacular.
 Parts of Alaska (Kotzebue and above) are in the Artic Circle.
 Places in southeast Alaska like Juneau and near the ocean are slightly more moderate, with a climate similar to Seattle's.
-Days are short in winter and the sun never really goes down in the northern parts of the state.
+Days are short in winter; in the summer the sun never really goes down in the northern parts of the state.

 Per Capita Income and Home Values

 Alaska has the 5th highest cost of living.
 In 2014 the inflation-adjusted household income was $71,829, much higher than the $53,482 U.S. median.
 The Numbeo cost of living plus rent index in Anchorage is 71.5 (New York is 100), os even with the cold and the difficulty in shipping goods here it is still less expensive than New York City..
 According to Zillow.com, the mid 2016 median value of homes in Alaska was $266,900.
 The median price of homes in Anchorage was $293,700 in late 2016 according to Zillow.com.